-We know about Mendel’s experiment on pea plants.
-Based on his investigational studies, he proposed three laws, commonly known as Mendel’s laws of inheritance.
+Going back to ancient times, Gregor Mendel and his experiment on pea plants.
+Based on the Mendel’s work on pea plants, he proposed three laws, commonly known as Mendel’s laws of inheritance.
 However, the Mendelian experiments were not universal for every plant.
 Some plants showed variations in their phenotype.

-Mendel conducted experiments on pea plants.
+Gregor Mendel conducted experiments on pea plants.
 He studied on seven characters with contrasting traits and all of them showed a similar pattern of inheritance.
 Based on this, he generalized the law of inheritance.

 Later, researchers repeated Mendel’s experiment on other plants.
-Shockingly, they noted that F1 generation showed variation from the usual pattern of inheritance.
-The monohybrid cross resulted in F1 progeny which didn’t show any resemblance to either of the parents, but an intermediate progeny.
+Shockingly, they noted that F1 Generation showed variation from the usual pattern of inheritance.
+The monohybrid cross resulted in F1 Progeny which didn’t show any resemblance to either of the parents, but an intermediate progeny.

 Firstly, true breeding red (RR) and white (rr) colored flowers of snapdragon were crossed.
 The F1 generation produced a pink colored flower with Rr pair of alleles.
 Then the F1 progeny was self-pollinated.
 This resulted in red (RR), pink (Rr) and white (rr) flowers in the ratio of 1:2:1.Recollect that the genotype ratio of F2 generation in the monohybrid cross by Mendel also gave the same ratio of 1:2:1.
 However, the phenotype ratio has changed from 3:1 to 1:2:1.
 The reason for this variation is the incomplete dominance of the allele R over the allele r.
 This led to the blending of color in flowers.